Nike Honors 1978's Sting with Modern AlphaFly 3 Release

 Could it be that the faint black textile across the Vomero's upper nods to the Nike "Moon Shoe" racer from 1972?
 It's possible, especially given the fact that a JacuMoon Shoe collaboration by Jacquemus is in the works.

 Enjoy detailed photos of the latest entries to the Nike Running International collection ahead.
-Pairs should release via Nike.com by November.
-The AlphaFly 3 is priced at $295, whereas the Vomero 18 retails for $155.
+Pairs of the Sting-inspired AlphaFly 3 release via Nike.com on Tuesday, Sept.
+10, for $295.
+The Vomero 18 is available now and retails for $155.

 For more performance footwear, check out the Air Jordan 40, the pinnacle of basketball shoes.